Loading lesson…

 — Common framing from Anthropic's solutions engineers

-What is the core idea behind "Claude Opus 4.7 — when extended thinking earns its cost"?
+What is the main idea of "Claude Opus 4.7 — when extended thinking earns its cost"?

-Which best describes the scope of "Claude Opus 4.7 — when extended thinking earns its cost"?
+Which action would help you apply "Claude Opus 4.7 — when extended thinking earns its cost" responsibly?